Manisha-sharda-Prasad/java17/src/NOTES/Frameworks/04_SB-starter-restAPI.md

 ### Spring MVC (Model-View-Controller):
-This client-server interaction is essential for web applications to function dynamically and efficiently.
+- This client-server interaction is essential for web applications
+- spring-boot-starter-web sets up a web application using Spring MVC.
+- Instead of traditional HTML views, you can return JSON data using Jackson,
+- simplifying the development of RESTful web services.

 - `Spring MVC (Model-View-Controller):`